-When my dad was little, he would eat tortillas pizzas for dinner every once in a while.
-Since they were so easy, fun, and delicious, my brother and I ended up also making them for dinner ever so often.
-Although these pizzas aren’t professionally made, or a well known brand bought in the super market, they are still what I used to want to eat for every single of my birthday meals.
+When my dad was little, he would occasionally eat tortillas pizzas for dinner with his family.
+Since they were so easy, fun, and delicious, he passed on the tradition so my brother and I also ended up making them for dinner every so often.
+Although these pizzas aren’t professionally made, or a well known brand bought in the super market, they are still what I used to want to eat for every one of my special birthday meals.
 There is something so appealing as a child about designing your own pizza.
-I used to form my olives in the shape of smily faces or hearts, and secretly add extra cheese behind my parent’s backs.
+I used to form my olives in the shape of smiley faces or hearts, and secretly add extra cheese behind my parent’s backs.

-As my brother and I got older we started making tortilla pizzas less and less and eventually just stopped.
-Since my mom is now gluten-free, we never order pizza for dinner any more because we have not yet found an edible gluten-free pizza that doesn’t come from a fancy restaurant…. and who can live without pizza?!?!
+As my brother and I got older, we started making tortilla pizzas less and less, and eventually just stopped.
+Since my mom is now gluten-free, we also stopped pizza for dinner because we have not yet found an edible gluten-free pizza that doesn’t come from a fancy restaurant.
+But, who can live without pizza?!?!
 I definitely can’t.
 Soooo, last weekend, the idea popped in my head that maybe we could have a tortilla pizza night and my parents loved the idea.
 The pizzas were delicious (even my mom’s gluten free one) and I immediately knew that I this important recipe HAD to be posted.
 Try it and you’ll definitely know what I’m talking about.
 ENJOY!

 Makes 1 personal pizza.

 1 large tortilla of any kind (white, whole wheat, gluten-free etc.)

 8oz can of pizza sauce

 Toppings of choice (olive, pepperoni, mushroom, tomato, etc)